Keyboard shortcuts

 ],

-// list of unit identifiers that this unit requires
+// List of unit names that the current unit requires

 "dependencies": [